 The pupils at Porridge and Rice schools never let visitors pass without a "How are you?" or "Karibu", Kiswahili for welcome.
 All ages will talk happily to volunteers like Kuljit, from the UK.

-Children rise to the challenge much to Jake's surprise (a volunteer from the UK) when he challenges them to lift him off the ground.
+Children rise to the challenge much to Jake's surprise, a volunteer from the UK, when he challenges them to lift him off the ground on visiting a Porridge and Rice school.

-Volunteer Laurens from the Netherlands teaching the pupils to play tag to the delight of the pupils.
-Not all the rules are always followed, in fact, many games quickly become happy chaos with children smiling and laughing.
+Volunteer Laurens from the Netherlands teaches the pupils to play tag to their delight.
+Not all the rules are strictly followed, in fact, many games quickly become happy chaos with children smiling and laughing.

-Taylor, a volunteer from the UK, weight lifting using the bemused pupils of Excel School in Ngando.
-As many a volunteer has found out, if you do something fun for one child, you will quickly have a crowd demanding the same.
+Taylor, a volunteer from the UK, lifts a bemused pupil at Excel School in Ngando and finds himself quickly surrounded by a crowd of children wanting to be lifted.
+As many a volunteer has found out, if you do something fun for one child, you will quickly have a crowd demanding the same treatment.

-Freddie, volunteer from the UK, poses with Class 8 children to whom he taught Maths.
-Freddie spent two weeks teaching Maths at Porridge and Rice schools before heading for university to train as a Maths teacher.
+Freddie, volunteer from the UK, poses with the Class 8 children to whom he taught Maths.
+Freddie spent two weeks teaching Maths at Porridge and Rice schools before heading for university to train as a primary school teacher.

-Porridge and Rice pupils waving at the camera with their new friends from the Netherlands, Laurens and Lionel, students at Delft University.
+Porridge and Rice pupils wave at the camera with their new friends from the Netherlands, Laurens and Lionel, students at Delft University in the Netherlands.
+The charity welcomes visitors and volunteers all year round from around the world.

-Meal time at a Porridge and Rice school in Ngando allows volunteers like Jake from the UK to get to know the children.
+Break time at Porridge and Rice schools provides an opportunity for volunteers like Jake and Jude from the UK, to talk to the children.

 Jake, a volunteer from the UK, makes friends with pupils at Excel School during their lunch break.
 The children at Porridge and Rice schools take every opportunity to talk to volunteers.